 There is also a consideration of taking out the Assault mode (2CP) and replacing it with other modes.
 However, this seems to be experimental and not a promise.
 Although I know all of you are secretly praying each night for 2CP to get taken out.

-The hero missions are the game’s replayable co-op PvP mode, designed specifically for players who aren’t interested in competitive play, especially newer players.
+The Hero missions are the game’s replayable co-op PvP mode.
+These are designed specifically for players who aren’t interested in competitive play.

-Hero mission types include Gather and Return, where you collect canisters from across the map and safely dispose of them at marked locations.
+Hero mission types include Gather and Return.
+In this mode, you must collect canisters from across the map and safely dispose of them at marked locations.
 It sounds a bit like “Capture the Flag” to me.
 Other names include Wall of Death, Scavenger Hunt, and Kill Quest.
-I’m excited for Wall of Death!

 The missions will also include pre-existing maps with a different route or another section of the map, like opening a gate up in Kings Row.
 You can play them at any time of the day as every map will now have daytime, sunset, and nighttime.

 As mentioned previously, the weather will be introduced to the game.
-However, in the hero missions, the weather type is stated before you start.
-So if there is a sandstorm, you can pick heroes like Widowmaker or Hanzo to help reveal enemies in low visibility areas.
+However, in the hero missions, the weather type is announced before you begin.